lljb3/Corp-Full-Theme/README.md

 3. Options to change the H1 tag in the slider.
 Located in the SLIDER tab.

 4. Options to change the home page bottom posts font and background overlay: Now when the Blog Posts on Home Page is activated, new options will appear that will allow the ability to change the blog post font and background overlay.
 A slider to set the number of posts is added as well.
 Located in the CONTENT tab.

+5. Options organized, and added a metabox on Pages to show the transitional header if checked, only if the transitional header option is selected in Theme Options > HEADER.
+Also made the desktop dropdown navigation hover and a clickable arrow on mobile to allow for deeper and cleaner web linking.